@helix-agents/agent-server

 remoteAgentType | string | Agent type identifier (must match server registry key) |

-timeoutMs | number | Maximum execution time in milliseconds |
+timeoutMs | number | Maximum execution time in milliseconds (must be a finite positive number) |

 RemoteSubAgentTool